vicente-gonzalez-ruiz/Positions/README.md

 * Until: 03/05/2003.
 * Institution: University of Almería (UAL).
 * Departament: Computer Architecture and Electronics.
 * Address: Ctra.
-Sacramento, s/n, 04120 Almería.
+Sacramento, s/n, 04120 Almería, Spain.

 ## Professor at UAL (Computer Architecture and Electronics department)